 Where to stay in Seoul

 One of the biggest challenges you’ll find in planning your trip is choosing where to stay in Seoul.
-For travellers, I’d recommend focusing your Seoul accommodations search to the most popular neighbourhoods in central Seoul, namely Myeongdong, Insadong and other central areas of Jongno-gu and Jung-gu.
+For travellers, I’d recommend focusing your accommodations search to the most popular neighbourhoods in central Seoul, namely Myeongdong, Insadong and other central areas of Jongno-gu and Jung-gu.

 Other neighbourhoods like Itaewon, Hongdae and Gangnam are also interesting in their own right, but unless you’re planning to stay for awhile, they’re a little less convenient for travellers who want to hit up the main tourist spots.